Updated: 6 questions about the Gateway Program, answered

 The Gateway program is the Lucy’s football of regional politics – long-promised and long-awaited, but always just out of reach.
 In 2010, New Jersey Gov. Chris Christie scuttled a plan to construct a tunnel underneath the Hudson River, which had already secured $3 billion in funding.
 Nearly eight years later, progress towards the project continues to be agonizingly slow.
-On Thursday, Gov. Andrew Cuomo and Christie reached a tentative funding deal for the tunnel project, but local and national considerations may get in the way of the agreement.
-Here are five things to know about what the Gateway program is, who’s involved, and why this latest football may also be snatched away.
+In December, Gov. Andrew Cuomo and Christie reached a tentative funding deal for the tunnel project, but the Trump administration killed the agreement.
+As the latest federal spending bill included some funding for the program, here are the most important things to know about what the Gateway program is, who’s involved, and how easy it is for the football to be snatched away.

 What is it?

 The project includes building an additional rail tunnel underneath the Hudson River and repairing existing tunnels.
 It also involves expanding Penn Station, and replacing the Portal Bridge, which carries NJ Transit trains to and from New York.
 Construction for the Portal Bridge began in October, with state funding secured and federal funding pending.
 The Gateway Program, and specifically building and repairing tunnels beneath the Hudson, was a priority for the Obama administration.
 In 2015, that administration ranked it as the most important rail infrastructure project in the country in 2015, and committed to paying up to half the cost.

 How much will it cost?